Maternal and Child Health Promoter

-Volunteers also work with the community at large, as community organization and empowerment is key to promoting sustainable community health.
-Volunteers link key community leaders and organizations to engage in campaigns, activities, and projects that enable the adoption of healthy behaviors.
-Volunteers use participatory methodology to facilitate the assessment of community needs, linkage of actors and the actual execution of campaigns, activities, or small scale projects.
-Examples include organization of parades to promote better nutrition, workshops to empower women and girls, and improved wood burning stoves in underserved households.
+As community organization and empowerment is key to promoting sustainable community health, Volunteers also work with the community at large to achieve objective 3 of the project.
+In this they link key community leaders and organizations to engage in campaigns, activities, and/or projects that enable the adoption of healthy behaviors.
+Volunteers use participatory methodologies to facilitate the assessment of community needs, linkage of actors and the actual execution of campaigns, activities, or small scale projects.
+Examples include organization of parades to promote better nutrition, workshops to empower women and girls, and small scale infrastructure that improve health services or family homes.

 The project is designed with an emphasis on behavior change theory, community empowerment, and sustainability.
 All work performed by Volunteers within the project reflects this approach and is accomplished in collaboration with the community in which they work.
 A monitoring and evaluation system is in place to track project progress and outcome.